Azure/missionlz/src/bicep/examples/newWorkload/README.md

 ## Pre-requisites

 1. A Mission LZ deployment (a deployment of mlz.bicep)
-1. Define values for required parameters described below, or generate a `deploymentVariables.json` file from the deployment (see below).
+1. Define values for required parameters described below, and generate a `deploymentVariables.json` file from the deployment (see below).

 Required Parameters | Description
 ------------------- | -----------